Bitcoin Tutorial for Starters -How to Trade Bitcoin?

 (2) Transfer some funds into your Bitcoin account (Bank wire, Cards, Internet Wallets, etc)

-(3) Go to the Buy/Sell web page, and buy your Bitcoins
+(3) Go to the Buy/Sell web page, and buy your bitcoin

-(4) Once you have purchased some Bitcoins you can withdraw them to your own PC computer or send them to someone else.
+(4) Once you have purchased some bitcoin you can withdraw them to your own PC computer or send them to someone else.

 Warning: Please Be Careful with your Money